bogzbonny/yeehaw/docs/_DUMP.md

 - Pressing Ctrl+Ww moves to WP2
 - Pressing Ctrl+WW moves to WP1
-- Pressing Ctrl+Ww or Ctrl+WW will do nothing as they have been deregistered from the CUI.EO.Prioritizer
+- Pressing Ctrl+Ww or Ctrl+WW will do nothing as they have been deregistered from the TUI.EO.Prioritizer

-it seems as though, when initially moving from WP1 to WP2, the pane controls for the SVP are not propagated up to the CUI.EO.
-But when moving back to WP1 from WP2, the pane controls for the SHP (Which were never properly registered) are properly deregistered from the CUI.EO.
+it seems as though, when initially moving from WP1 to WP2, the pane controls for the SVP are not propagated up to the TUI.EO.
+But when moving back to WP1 from WP2, the pane controls for the SHP (Which were never properly registered) are properly deregistered from the TUI.EO.
 But since they were never initially added, the ones being removed are actually for the SHP, which can now no longer receive the commands, even though it still has them as SelfEvs